-Most founders who ask "how much does a fractional CTO cost" are really asking three questions at once.
-Can I afford one, what do I get, and is it better than hiring full time.
-I have been the fractional CTO, I have been the full-time engineering lead, and I have advised founders on both sides of the decision.
-Here is the honest 2026 answer.
+Most founders who type "fractional CTO cost" into a search bar are really asking three questions at once.
+Can I afford one.
+What do I get for the money.
+Is it actually better than hiring a full-timer.
+I have been the fractional CTO, I have been the full-time engineering lead, and I have sat with founders weighing both options.
+Here is the honest 2026 answer, with prices I see on real contracts and the math behind them.

 TL;DR